You’ve Seen Enough Battles. Let Our VA Disability Attorneys Fight for You

 - Supporting statements from family members or other military service members

 - Written statement of how your condition began and how and when it worsened

 How Long Do I Have to File a VA Disability Compensation Claim?

 If you are a disabled veteran, it is important to know that there is no statute of limitations (time limit) to apply for VA compensation benefits.
 However, you should file your application as soon as possible, because in nearly every case you cannot get retro pay before the date you apply for benefits.
 The VA process is long, and it can take months or years to have your application granted.
 As such, the sooner you start the process, the faster you can obtain the benefits you need and the further back in time your retroactive benefits will pay.

 VA disability compensation provides monthly benefits to veterans who suffered disability during military service.
 There are numerous types of VA disability compensation, including:

 - Disability compensation.
 This is a monthly benefit to veterans based on their disability and rating.

-- Dependency and indemnity compensation.
+- Dependency and Indemnity Compensation (DIC).
 This is a benefit paid to surviving spouses, children or parents of service members who died during active duty or who died from their service-related disabilities.
 It is often called “widow’s benefits,” but is not just for widows and widowers.

-- Special monthly compensation.
+- Special Monthly Compensation (SMC).
 This is a benefit paid to veterans who fall within certain categories.
 It is a money benefit paid over and above Disability Compensation.
 One common type of SMC is paid if a veteran needs to hire an aid or caregiver to help with their specific injury or disability.

 - Claims based on special circumstances.
 Some disabled veterans are eligible for additional benefits, such as clothing allowance, automobile allowance and dental.